Ground-state properties via machine learning quantum constraints

 which yields $\sim 0$ if and only if $\{g_r,\tilde g_{r'}\}$ are consistent with the quantum constraints.
 We note that the derivation of an expression as Eq. \ref{eq:distophys} is unavailable in generic quantum scenarios.
 Here for non-interacting fermions, it offers benchmarks to our strategy via machine learning quantum constraints in the following paragraphs.

-Starting from random $u(k)$, we obtain $6.4\times 10^5$ samples of $\{g_r, \tilde{g}_{r'}\}$ consistent with the quantum constraints and no penalty.
-We also include $2.56\times 10^6$ contrasting samples with small, random deviations added to $\{g_r, \tilde{g}_{r'}\}$ and penalty proportional to the square of the weighted average deviations in the dataset \cite{SuppGSPviaMLC}.
+Starting from random $u(k)$, we obtain $1.92\times 10^6$ samples of $\{g_r, \tilde{g}_{r'}\}$ consistent with the quantum constraints and no penalty.
+We also include in the dataset $7.68\times 10^6$ contrasting samples with small random deviations to $\{g_r, \tilde{g}_{r'}\}$ and corresponding penalties \cite{SuppGSPviaMLC}.
 Besides, we utilize the gauge equivalence to reduce the degrees of freedom \cite{SuppGSPviaMLC}.
 Then, we apply supervised machine learning \cite{MLbook, Lecun2015Deep} to train ANNs on the quantum constraints of $\{g_r,\tilde g_{r'}\}$ in the neighborhood of small or no violations \cite{SuppGSPviaMLC}.
-In practice, we use the average output of multiple independent ANNs $f^{*}(g_r, \tilde g_{r'})$ as the approximate penalty, and their max output as an acceptance threshold to avoid unphysical regions.
+In practice, we use the average output of multiple independent ANNs $f^{*}(g_r, \tilde g_{r'})$ as the approximate penalty and their max output as an acceptance threshold to avoid unphysical regions.

 To test out these quantum constraints, we study the mean-field solutions of a 1D interacting fermion Hamiltonian at half-filling: